18 Refreshing Mint Recipes

 Found on Once upon a Chef

-This another lovely recipe from one of my fellow blogger, it’s a calming, fragrant orange and mint tea that you can make in not time, and perfect for relaxing in the afternoon or evening.
-The hint of citrus flavour compliments the mint beautifully!
+This is another lovely recipe from one of my fellow bloggers.
+It’s a calming, fragrant orange and mint tea that you can make in no time and is perfect for relaxing in the afternoon or evening.
+The hint of citrus flavor compliments the mint beautifully!

 A jug pouring water into a glass jar packed with mint leaves and orange wedges.
 The background is black.